wgroeneveld/brainbaking/content/post/creative-cognitive-processes.md

 > ##### 6. _Flow_ (automatic, effortless, state-of-mind)

 During interviews conducted by A. Miller, people frequently mentioned that they 'get ideas when relaxed'.
 What they are referring to is the state of _flow_ in which everything seemingly is done without any effort.
-A lot of psychological research has been dedicated to this topic, and it is a bit less interesting compared to other cognitive processes because it is very hard to pinpoint.
+A lot of psychological research has been dedicated to this topic, and it is a bit less interesting compared to other cognitive processes because it is very hard to pinpoint - and because it's a bit too far from my core research.

 ### But what about Creative Problem Solving?